esimov/colorquant/README.md

 # Colorquant

 Colorquant is an image / color quantization library written in Go.
-It can be considered as a replacement for the core image <a href="https://golang.org/pkg/image/draw/">draw</a> method, for various reasons (see below).
+It can be considered as a replacement for the quantization and dithering part of the <a href="https://golang.org/pkg/image/draw/">draw</a> method from the core image library for various reasons (see below).

 ### The purpose